Hybrid discrimination strategy in quantum communication based on photon-number-resolving detectors and mesoscopic twin-beam states: Theoretical framework

 where $\sigma^2(m_1-m_2)$ is the variance of the distribution of the photon-number difference between the two parties of the TWB and $(\langle m_1 \rangle + \langle m_2 \rangle)$ is the shot-noise level.
 Values of $R$ lower than 1 prove that the states are sub-shot-noise correlated.
 It has been demonstrated that this is also a sufficient criterion for entanglement \cite{agliati}.
 For the purpose of the protocol, it is useful to express the noise reduction factor in the presence of the thermal noise signal to be transmitted.
 To model a more realistic scenario, we also assume that the communication channel is affected by losses, described by the imbalance parameter $t$ between the two arms of the TWB \cite{oe21,pla22}:

-where $\langle m \rangle$ is the mean number of detected photons in a TWB arm, $\eta$ is the global quantum efficiency of the detection system, $t \in (0,1)$ is the transmission efficiency quantifying the balancing between the two arms, while $\langle m_{\rm N} \rangle$ and $\mu_{\rm N}$ are the mean value and the effective number of modes of the thermal noise signal, respectively.
+where $\langle m \rangle$ is the mean number of detected photons in a TWB arm, $\eta$ is the global quantum efficiency of the detection system (including the detection efficiency and the coupling of light into fibers), $t \in [0,1]$ is the transmission efficiency quantifying the balancing between the two arms, while $\langle m_{\rm N} \rangle$ and $\mu_{\rm N}$ are the mean value and the effective number of modes of the thermal noise signal, respectively.
 This means that, in general, the value of $R$ increases in the presence of noise, since the latter is not correlated with the TWB, and also in the presence of losses, as $t<1$.
 In this scenario, nonclassical correlations, $i.e.$ $R<1$, can be detected provided that

+Physically, this inequality can be interpreted as follows: in the case of perfect balance between the TWB arms (\textit{i.e.}, for $t = 1$), the nonclassicality condition requires that the mean value of the signal noise, $\langle m_{\rm N}\rangle$, be less than a term proportional to $\sqrt{2\langle m \rangle}$, where $2 \langle m \rangle$ is the shot-noise level, corresponding to the total mean number of detected photons in the two TWB arms; for $t < 1$, the presence of an imbalance imposes a more stringent constraint on the thermal noise signal, requiring $\langle m_{\rm N}\rangle$ to be lower than that in the balanced case.